Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Preliminaries

 \subsection{Extreme Value Theory}

-For estimation of the extremal QTE, we are interested in the extreme quantiles with level $p_n$ where $n p_n \to d \geq 0$.
-Empirical estimates of extreme quantiles with $d=0$ become highly biased and classical asymptotic theory no longer applies.
+We are interested in extreme quantiles with level $p_n$ where $n p_n \to d \geq 0$.
+Empirical estimates of extreme quantiles with $d=0$ become highly biased and classical asymptotic theory no longer applies (see Figure~\ref{fig:prediction}).
 Extreme value theory studies methods for quantile extrapolation that result in more accurate estimates of extremal quantiles \citep[e.g.,][]{de2007extreme}.

-Let the random variable $Y$ have distribution $F$ and quantile function $q = F^\leftarrow$.
-For an intermediate sequence $\tau_n > p_n$ with $\tau_n \to 0$ as $n\to \infty$, under a mild assumption on the tail of $F$ (see Definition~\ref{def:domain_of_attraction}) we may write
+This theory relies on the following mild assumption on a distribution that guarantees that the tail can be well approximated in a parametric way.
+Let the random variable $Y$ have distribution $F$ and quantile function $q(\cdot) = F^\leftarrow(\cdot)$, where $f^{\leftarrow}(x) := \inf\{ y \in \R: f(y) \ge x \}$ is the left-continuous inverse of a non-decreasing function $f$.